A short note on dynamics and degrees of freedom in $2d$ classical gravity: Classical two-dimensional gravity

-where $S_{\text{grav}}$ is the action for pure gravity.
-Only the case where the matter action $S_m[g, \psi]$ is obtained by making covariant the action $S_m[\eta, \psi]$ by minimal coupling ($\eta_{\mu\nu}$ being just the flat metric) is considered.
-The action is required to satisfy the following criteria: renormalizability, invariance under diffeomorphisms and no more than second order derivatives.
+We also assume that there is no gauge symmetries -- beyond the diffeomorphisms and possibly the Weyl symmetry -- or additional constraints between the fields after coupling to gravity.
+The action is required to satisfy the following criteria: renormalizability, invariance under diffeomorphisms and no more than first-order derivatives.